brentertz/grunt-connect-pushstate/README.md

 # grunt-connect-pushstate

-> A grunt plugin that provides connect middleware to rewrite select requests to the site root, thus allowing for pushstate routing.
+> A grunt plugin that provides connect middleware to rewrite select requests to the site root (or a custom defined root), thus allowing for pushstate routing.
 >
-> Requests including a file extension are left untouched so site assets like your images, stylesheets, and JavaScripts will load unaffected, while requests without a file extension, presumably pages or actions within your site, are rewritten to point at the site's root, with the original URL intact, thus allowing your pushstate router to take over.
+> Requests including a file extension are left untouched so site assets like your images, stylesheets, and JavaScripts will load unaffected, while requests without a file extension, presumably pages or actions within your site, are rewritten to point at the root, with the original URL intact, thus allowing your pushstate router to handle the request.
 >
 > This plugin is designed for use with the [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) plugin.